 What are your COVID-19 protocols?

 You'll find hand sanitizer in various places throughout the building.
-You'll need to use it when you come into the church, and before and after you receive Communion.

 What should I wear?